jakesgordon/rack-rabbit/README.md

     # preload the Rack app in the server for faster worker forking (default: false):
     preload_app true

+    # daemonize the process
+    daemonize true

+    # set the path to the logfile
+    logfile "/var/log/my-application.log"

+    # set the path to the pidfile
+    pidfile "/var/run/my-application.pid"

     # set the log level for the Rack Rabbit logger (default: info)
     log_level 'debug'

     # set the Logger to used by the Rack Rabbit server and the worker Rack applications (default: Logger)
     logger MyLogger.new

-    # set the app_id used to identify your application in response messages
-    app_id 'my-application'

 Signals
 -------